Frequently Asked Questions

 Question: I do not have forestry expertise.
 Is there anyone who can help my students prepare?

 Answer: Yes!
 On your pre-registration form, we asked if you would like a forester to visit your school.
-For those of you who requested a forester and don’t already have one, I will be working over the summer to recruit a forester in your area.
+For those of you who requested a forester and don’t already have one, we will be working over the summer to recruit a forester in your area.
 I will send an introductory email to you and the forester in August.
 Once matched, it will be up to you and your forester to arrange a time for him/her to visit campus.
 I will be telling the foresters that they will need to make one visit, but hopefully, they will be able to visit more than once if you would like.